 Sports Medicine at Holy Cross Orthopedic Institute

-Holy Cross Orthopedic Institute has a non-surgical Sports Medicine specialist on staff for diagnosis and conservative management of musculoskeletal injuries.
-In addition, our orthopedic surgeons also offer many minimally invasive, robotic and traditional surgical treatments for these injuries.
+Holy Cross Orthopedic Institute in Fort Lauderdale, FL has a non-surgical Sports Medicine specialist, Fernando Manalac, MD, MMM, on staff for diagnosis and conservative management of musculoskeletal injuries.
+In addition, our orthopedic surgeons in Fort Lauderdale, Lighthouse Point and Boca Raton also offer many minimally invasive, robotic and traditional surgical treatments for these injuries.
 Musculoskeletal injury refers to damage of muscular or skeletal systems, which is usually due to a strenuous activity.
 The injury of these tissues may be sudden or chronic.
 It may involve tendons, ligaments, cartilage or bone.
 In some cases, nerve damage is also involved.

 Musculoskeletal injuries include, but are not limited to:

 Sprains: A sprain is a stretched or torn ligament, which is a tissue that connects bones at a joint.
 Twisting, falling or getting hit can cause a sprain.
 Symptoms include brusing, swelling, pain and inability to move your joint.

 Tendonitis: Tendonitis is the severe swelling of a tendon (flexible connective tissue that connects muscle to the bone) caused by repeated injury to that area of the body.
 Symptoms include pain and soreness around a joint.

 Strains: A strain is a stretched or torn tendon or muscle.
 Tendons connect muscle to the bone, and these tissues can be strained by pulling or twisting.
 Symptoms include swelling, muscle spasms, pain and difficulty moving the muscle.